-12 Volt Accessory Receptacle
+12 Volt Accessory Receptacles

-DO NOT insert a cigarette lighter into this receptacle.
-Damage to the unit & system could occur.
+DO NOT insert a cigarette lighter into the 12V receptacle.
+Damage to the unit and system may occur.

-Your boat is equipped with a 12 volt accessory receptacles, located on the switch panel (See above).
-It is a DC (cigarette lighter) style receptacle to be used with any 12 volt accessories using this type of plug.
-The receptacle is made of corrosion resistant marine grade materials and has a moisture proof cap.
+The 170 Super Sport is equipped with a 12 volt receptacle located on the starboard side of the helm.

+The receptacle is made of corrosion resistant marine grade materials and have a moisture proof cap.

-There is a 10 amp breaker button located just below the receptacle.
-Be sure to use accessories that do not exceed the rated capacity of the circuit, (10 amps) or the breaker will trip.
+Be sure to use accessories that do not exceed the rated capacity of the circuit, (10 amps).
+Doing so will cause the in-line breaker to trip.